dext0r/yandex_smart_home/README.md

 The following domains are available to be used:

-- climate (on/off, temperature, mode, fan speed)
+- climate (on/off, temperature, mode, fan speed) (properties: temperature , humidity)
 - cover (on/off = close/open)
 - fan (on/off, fan speed)
 - group (on/off)